GeoscienceAustralia/gnss-mqtt/terraform/README.md

 kubectl apply -f config-map-aws-auth.yaml
 ```

-You can verify the worker nodes are joining the cluster
+You can verify the worker nodes have joined the cluster

 ```
 kubectl get nodes --watch